mill3na/swift-book/Sources/TSPL/TSPL.docc/ReferenceManual/Expressions.md

 ### Function Call Expression

-@Comment {
-  TODO: After we rewrite function decls, revisit this section to make sure that the names for things match.
-}

 A *function call expression* consists of a function name followed by a comma-separated list of the function's arguments in parentheses.